Argonne-National-Laboratory/srlife/doc/sphinx/source/managers.rst

 and providing the estimated life of the receiver as a number of repetitions of the daily cycle.

-Once the manager class is constructed the user only needs to call the
+Once the manager class is constructed for metallic materials the user only needs to call the

 .. code-block::